Techie + Gamers

 Image: stevepb / Pixabay

-Knives are a staple in every kitchen, but can become useless when they get dull.
-Traditional knife sharpening services aren’t common, but Knife Aid provides a modern solution through a mailing service.
+Dull knives slow down any kitchen, and finding a sharpening service isn’t always easy.
+Knife Aid solves this with a convenient mail-in service that brings professional sharpening to your door.
 Mikael Soderlind and Marc Lickfett pitched their idea on Shark Tank and got a deal with Lori Greiner and Rohan Oza.
-As of 2024, Knife Aid is worth $2 million.
+The deal never closed after the show but Knife Aid is worth $2 million.

 The Founders Behind Knife Aid